-The Invirtua 3D Digital Puppeteer ™ – created by performance animation guru Gary Jesch – features live, animated 3D cartoon characters (avatars) that can model positive behaviors while reducing their anxiety levels and motivating them to achieve more in often-boring therapy sessions.
+The Invirtua 3D Digital Puppeteer ™ – created by performance animation guru Gary Jesch – features live, animated 3D cartoon characters (avatars) that can model positive behaviors while reducing the autistic kids’ anxiety levels and motivating them to achieve more in often-boring therapy sessions.

-When they begin to make progress, children with autism can quickly learn to use the simple controls and communicate their feelings through the avatars they choose on the computer.
-This form of real-time animation intersects with established interventions used by speech pathologists, autism therapists, autism treatment centers and parents of children with autism.
+When they begin to make progress, autistic children can quickly learn to use the simple controls and communicate their feelings through the avatars they choose on the computer.
+This form of autism treatment intersects with established interventions used by speech pathologists, autism therapists, autism treatment centers and parents of autistic children.

 “I’m looking forward to demonstrating my Digital Puppeteer autism treatment technology in person to speech-language pathologists,” said Jesch.
 “It will be exciting to get their feedback on how they see it working with their clients.”

-Experts in the speech-language pathology and autism arena agree that the Invirtua 3D Digital Puppeteer ™, a Windows10-based computer software and hardware combination, has great promise for treating children with autism and other learning challenges.
+Experts in the speech-language pathology and autism arena agree that the Invirtua 3D Digital Puppeteer ™, a Windows10-based computer software and hardware combination, has great promise for treating autistic children who might also face other learning challenges.

 Enid Webb M.A.
 CCC-SLP, a speech pathologist for the last 17 years, has been using the Invirtua 3D Digital Puppeteer ™ since October 2014.
 “This has been an incredible year of working with kids with autism,” said Webb.
 “They are very visual learners and their brains think in animation.
 It has truly been life-changing, in my practice.
 It’s a powerful reinforcer and a teaching instrument that complements my methods.
 Communicating through the avatar removes the authority figure and makes it easier to address certain issues as well as teach and practice very specific skills.”